Neuroscience beyond the bench

 Jessica Kronenberg

-Lucas Reindl
+Lucas Philipp Reindl

 Lilly Leelaarporn

-Very large and advanced neuroscience and translational research centers in Bonn are “Caesar”, “LIFE & BRAIN” and “DZNE”.
-Caesar’s research focuses on topics of cellular signal processing and neural foundations of behavior and it is associated with the Max Planck Society.
+Very large and advanced neuroscience and translational research centers in Bonn are ā€œMax Planck Institute for Neurobiology of Behavior ā€“ caesarā€ (MPINB), ā€œLIFE & BRAINā€ and ā€œDZNEā€.
+MPINB’s research focuses on topics of cellular signal processing and neural foundations of behavior.
 Combining expertise in genomics, transgenics, cellomics and cognitive neuroscience, LIFE & BRAIN represents a center of excellence in the field of translational biomedicine.
 DZNE is focused on translational neurodegenerative research, exploring diseases of the nervous system, such as Alzheimer or Chorea Huntington, to develop new strategies for prevention, treatment and care.
 Since 2016 its new building is located in the clinical campus of the University of Bonn and will host the DNO event in 2018.
 All of them offer a huge variety of post-graduate programs and research positions.

 DNO-Bonn e.V.
 Regional Neuroscience Olympiad

-The event is going to take place at the Center of Advanced European Studies and Research (Caesar) on March 21st.
-Please see the event program and travel directions below.
+The event is going to take place at the Max Planck Institute for Neurobiology of Behavior ā€“ caesar on March 4th.
+Please see travel directions below.
+TheĀ event program will follow.

 Do you want to participate in our next Neuroscience Olympiad?